Shaheer-rossoneri14/Shaheer-rossoneri14/README.md

 <h1 align="center">Hi , I'm Shaheer Hasan <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35"></h1>
 <hr/>
-<h4 align="center">Pre-final year Information Science and Engineering undergraduate at
+<h4 align="center">Final year Information Science and Engineering undergraduate at
 CMR Institute of Technology with a keen interest in Backend Development.
 Self-learning and motivated person who would like to work with passionate and experienced people on software products that shape